soc/scala-lang/documentation/tutorial/csharp/index.md

 syntatical support for tuples.
 To C#, a `Tuple<>` is just another generic type.

+*The upcoming C# 7 release will have support for Tuples, which will function much like Scala tuples*

 Really, what we're really trying to articulate by returning a `Tuple<>` is, "this method has several outputs."
 So what do we want to do with those outputs?
 We want to access them, for example to stash them in variables,